 Other produce items like sweet corn, avocados, pineapples, cabbage, cauliflower, onions, frozen sweet peas, papayas, asparagus, mangoes, eggplant, melons, kiwi and grapefruit were found to be least likely to be contaminated by pesticides.
 Conventional versions of these items are likely to be as safe as organic versions.

 4. Rethink Your Beef

-Most conventional growers use antibiotics to help promote growth, and recent research suggests that this overuse of antibiotics in our food supply is leading to a rise in antibiotic-resistant bacteria.
+Which foods should I buy organic?
+Most conventional growers use antibiotics to help promote growth.
+Recent research suggests that this overuse of antibiotics in our food supply is leading to a rise in antibiotic-resistant bacteria.

 Animals raised organically are also fed 100 percent organic feed, and free-range options suggest they were raised in a more humane way with more well-rounded diets.